digitranslab/fwego/docs/development/running-the-dev-environment.md

 so by following the instructions on https://docs.docker.com/desktop/ and https://docs.docker.com/compose/install/.

-> Docker version 19.03 is the minimum required to build Baserow.
+> Docker version 19.03 is the minimum required to build Fwego.
 It is strongly
 > advised however that you install the latest version of Docker available.
 > Please check that your docker is up to date by running `docker -v`.